RASE

 STRICT: Search Term Identification for Concept Location using Graph-Based Term Weighting [SANER 2017]

 Overview: STRICT is a novel technique for identifying appropriate search terms from a software change request.
-It uses graph-based term weighting (PageRank), natural language processing and Information Retrieval to identify the important keywords and then finds the code of interest (e.g., software feature).
+It leverages the co-occurrences and syntactic dependencies among terms as a proxy to their importance.
+STRICT uses graph-based term weighting (PageRank), natural language processing and Information Retrieval to identify the important keywords from a change request, and then finds the code of interest (e.g., software feature).
 Explore more ...

 query-reformulation concept-location